NotNightSky/ViperX/README.md

+# Rewriting Of the Project

+Rewriting of the project will take place using gradle to improve scalability

 # ViperX

 Just a simple minecraft project/plugin that clears any player's inventory when banned and is experimentally compatible with advanced ban plugin